tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

         : req.CreateResponse(HttpStatusCode.OK, "Hello " + name);
 }
 ```
 Before we start in on the email code, let's start by not putting the secrets right in the code.
 Functions have a built in method to manage secrets, but they're not terribly easy to find.
-Click the “Function app settings” menu option at the bottom left to get to this screen:
+Click the "Function app settings" menu option at the bottom left to get to this screen: